RussellSpitzer/RussellSpitzer.github.io/_posts/2016-4-18-Catalyst-Debugging.md

 a look at this query and said

     '2001-1-1' looks like a string.
 I'll make birthday a string too!
 Then I can compare it lexically.
-     Everyone will love me for making this great decision!"
+     Everyone will love me for making this great decision!

 Since it has to  do a `cast` operation on the column, Catalyst won't even let C* know that there is a possible  predicate here to compare with.
-So how do we let Spark a hint that the literal `2001-1-1` is a date and not just a random string?
+So how do we let Spark know that the literal `2001-1-1` is a date and not just a random string?

 What we can do is `cast` the literal to a timestamp!
 This will help let catalyst know that it doesn't have to do any casts on the database data.
-The predicate is now passed to the source since Catalyst won't be trying to do any casts.
+The predicate is now passed to the Cassandra and no extra filtering has to be done in C*.

 ```sql
 spark-sql> select * from common where birthday < cast('2001-1-1' as timestamp);